whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 She knew she was dead.
 It was certain knowledge, not to be denied.
 Besides, to her unendurable relief, the pain faded away. <i>What the fuck.
 What the </i>fuck<i>.
 I can still see and hear.</i>

 _“Yes, Honey, you’re still here.
 You’re dead, but you’re here.
-That’s how it works...”_ Esmeralda whispered through her sobs.
+That’s how it works…”_ Esmeralda whispered through her sobs.

 The music swelled over the shocked bar.